Electronics notes/Diodes

 LED pixel strings

-Adafruit seems to have called the idea of these strips neopixels[2] and that name has caught on somewhat.
+Adafruit seems to have called the idea of these strips neopixels[2] and that name has caught on somewhat (probably in part because it clearly separates it from the type that all goes to the same color).
 It does not refer to a special variant.

-(If you want to think big, say, make a hundreds-of-pixels display, you'll run into bandwidth and latency details, and you'll probably want to split it into multiple strings, controlled individually.
+(If you want to think big, say, make a hundreds-of-pixels display, you'll run into bandwidth and latency details, and you'll probably want to split it into multiple strings, controlled individually, and probably add some of your own communication.
 It's more work, but not necessarily much pricier.)

 Note that a bunch of these LED ICs have relatively strict timing requirements, in which case the speed of replacing the entire string is relatively fixed.